sphinx-doc/sphinx/doc/latex.rst

   * or two dimensions followed by the keyword ``inset``.

   The x-offset and y-offset may be negative.
-The default is ``none``, *except* for the :dudir:`topic` or contents_ directives, for which it is ``4pt 4pt``, i.e. the shadow has a width of ``4pt`` and extends to the right and below the frame.
-The lateral shadow then extends into the page right margin.
+The default is ``none``, *except* for:

+  - the contents_ directive: ``4pt 4pt``, i.e. the shadow has a width of
+    ``4pt`` and extends to the right and below the frame; the lateral shadow extends into the page right margin,

+  - the :dudir:`sidebar` directive: ``0pt 2pt``, i.e. a small shadow at
+    bottom.

+  .. versionchanged:: 8.1.0 No shadow anymore for :dudir:`topic`.

 - | ``<prefix>_border-TeXcolor``,
   | ``<prefix>_background-TeXcolor``,
   | ``<prefix>_box-shadow-TeXcolor``,